 Then the skin problems started.
-I itched like a crazy person.
-I wanted to take a rake to my skin all the time.
+I itched like a crazy person and wanted to take a rake to my skin all the time.
 There was red circular raised rashes on my legs and abdomen that grew and itched.
-The doctors gave me steroid creams in increasing strengths but they only partly worked.
+The doctors gave me steroid creams in increasing strengths but they didn’t worked.
 I discovered peppermint oil in coconut oil worked the best for the itching.
-There were still many nights I was unable to sleep because of the itching.
+There were still many nights I could not sleep because of the itching.

-The lack of passion for life was gone.
-I went with the flow even when it was not what I wanted.
+The lack of passion for life vanished.
+I was going with the flow even when it was not what I wanted.
 I had no desire to create anything – so out of character.
 I didn’t express my wants or needs for anything.
 If you asked me what I wanted to do or eat, I would say “I don’t care.
 Whatever.”
 So boring, right?
 People shouldn’t live like that.